datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

          `here <https://docs.gitlab.com/12.10/ee/administration/git_annex.html>`_.
          Alternatively, GitHub can integrate with
          `GitLFS <https://git-lfs.github.com/>`__, a non-free, centralized service
-         that allows to store large file contents.
-The last paragraph in this section shows an example on how to use their free trial version.
+         that allows to store large file contents. :ref:`gitlfs` shows an example on how to use their free trial version.